 HISTORY AND STATUS

-As the case neared trial, the state took legislative and executive action to begin planning the take over of the county-run child welfare system.
-Affidavits submitted by plaintiffs in the fall of 1996 demonstrated that the state’s planned takeover had not translated into real systemic changes.
+· Fall 1996—as the case neared trial, the state took legislative and executive action to begin planning the takeover of the county-run child welfare system.
+Affidavits submitted by plaintiffs demonstrated that the state’s planned takeover had not translated into real systemic changes.
 After the court refused to rule on plaintiffs’ request for emergency relief, in May 1997, plaintiffs petitioned the Court of Appeals for the Seventh Circuit.
 The Seventh Circuit also declined to rule.
 The district court subsequently denied plaintiffs’ request for a preliminary injunction.

-In December 2002, the Court approved a Settlement Agreement, calling for significant systemic reform, including performance measures for expediting permanency for foster children; performance measures governing the investigation and substantiation of abuse-in-care allegations to ensure the safety of children in BMCW; a caseload cap of eleven families for each case manager; and disciplinary action for BMCW case management sites that do not meet 90% compliance with monthly face-to-face visits of foster children by their case manager.
+· December 2002—the Court approved a Settlement Agreement, calling for significant systemic reform, including performance measures for expediting permanency for foster children; performance measures governing the investigation and substantiation of abuse-in-care allegations to ensure the safety of children in BMCW; a caseload cap of eleven families for each case manager; and disciplinary action for BMCW case management sites that do not meet 90% compliance with monthly face-to-face visits of foster children by their case manager.

-In November 2003, the parties agreed to a minor modification of the settlement, and plaintiffs continued to monitor compliance.
+· November 2003—the parties agreed to a minor modification of the settlement, and plaintiffs continued to monitor compliance.

-In July 2005, plaintiffs determined that the proposed action plan was inadequate due to lack of funding to address staff turnover, and submitted the case to binding arbitration.
+· July 2005—plaintiffs determined that the proposed action plan was inadequate due to lack of funding to address staff turnover, and submitted the case to binding arbitration.
 Subsequently, the governor issued an executive order requiring DHFS to budget over $1.65 million over the next two years for the necessary caseworker retention and training initiatives.
 Plaintiffs’ arbitration submission was resolved amicably.

-By the end of 2005, BMCW had successfully implemented many of the 2002 Settlement Agreement’s court-ordered reforms, improving case practice and outcomes for foster children.
-However, by January 2009 BMCW had not reached compliance with all aspects of the court-ordered reform.
+· January 2009—despite some progress, BMCW had not reached compliance with all aspects of the court-ordered reform.
 BMCW agreed to a new Corrective Action Plan which mandated specific changes, including: increased monitoring of agencies and facilities in the child welfare system; consultation with national experts to develop a foster home recruitment and retention plan; an increase in available foster homes by the end of 2009; additional key staff positions; improved mental health assessment and crisis services for children; and improved training for caseworkers and judges who preside over child welfare hearings.

-A March 2010 report found that BMCW had made progress in child welfare reform, but still lagged behind in certain critical areas.
+· March 2010—report found that BMCW had made progress in child welfare reform, but still lagged behind in certain critical areas.
 Children continued to be shuffled through multiple placements and spend too much time in temporary assessment centers.
 The report also noted a record high turnover rate in the BMCW workforce, contributing to high caseloads.

-BMCW continues to follow the Corrective Action Plan developed to bring the agency into compliance with the 2002 Settlement Agreement, and plaintiffs continue to monitor monthly progress.
+· January 2012—the parties modified the agreement and plaintiffs were awarded fees.
+BMCW continues to follow the Corrective Action Plan developed to bring the agency into compliance with the 2012 Settlement Agreement, and plaintiffs continue to monitor monthly progress.